AbdElazizYasser2/AbdElazizYasser2/README.md

 <br>

 I'm a Backend Developer specialized in C#/.NET, focused on building secure, scalable, and high-performance web applications.
-With strong expertise in C# (10+), ASP.NET Core, and SQL Server/PostgreSQL, I develop clean, maintainable code and robust RESTful APIs.
+With strong expertise in C# (10+), ASP.NET Core, and SQL Server, I develop clean, maintainable code and robust RESTful APIs.
 I'm passionate about solving complex backend challenges, improving system architecture, and continuously learning new technologies in the .NET/Web ecosystem.